dk14/old-school-f/README.md

 Typesafe!
 NO implicits; NO type-classes; NO higher-orders;

-ONLY classic inheritance and F-bounded polymorphism!
+ONLY CLASSIC INHERITANCE and F-bounded polymorphism!

 - all compatible with "do-notations" aka "for-comprehensions" (see examples.sc)
 - zip's as a simpler alternative to applicative builders